ignaciotb/UWExploration/README.md

 # AUV Exploration

-Collection of ROS packages for localization, map building and SLAM with autonomous underwater vehicles and sonar sensing.
+Collection of ROS packages for localization, map building and SLAM with autonomous underwater vehicles and sonar sensors.

 ## Dependencies (tested on Ubuntu 20.04)
 * ROS Noetic